Updated: July, 2018

-T-Mobile: Almost everyone has smartphone this days, this is the best carrier if you want to have most affordable plan for students where you will have coverage almost everywhere in the world if you sign up for their T-Mobile One Plan.
+T-Mobile: Almost everyone has smartphone these days, this is the best carrier if you want to have most affordable plan for students where you will have coverage almost everywhere in the world if you sign up for their T-Mobile One Plan.
 They also have some of the best prepaid plans available.
-Check out Tmobile for yourself.
 You can also see my post on best mobile plans for students.

 I am an Apple fun and not because I want to fit in with everyone but because I trust Apple Company.
 I love that I am able to access anything anywhere from any of my apple devices, and overall the simplicity of using an Apple device.

 Laptop: I currently have a MacBook Pro and suggest it to anyone for either it is for school or some programs that require editing.
 This machine will serve you for many years, so this makes it a great investment.
 I would also recommend MacBook Air to students as well because it will serve you throughout school and every day to day tasks with no problem either.
 Or even a new MacBook will serve you great.